 The Withdrawal Agreement is a 585 page legally binding document that sets out the terms of the UK’s withdrawal from the European Union.
 The Withdrawal Agreement covers a number of areas including citizens’ rights, the transition period, UK financial settlement, Irish border.

 The agreement also contains a legally operational backstop which is designed to ensure that there will be no hard border between Northern Ireland and the Republic of Ireland.
-This will only come into force if both sides fail to reach a long-term trade deal by the end of 2020 that avoids the need for a hard border.
+This will only come into force if both sides fail to reach a long-term trade deal that avoids the need for a hard border.
 If the backstop is triggered, the UK will remain in a single customs territory with the EU.
 The UK will be unable to leave the backstop without agreement from the EU.

 Click here for more information.